peterkeen/ledger-web/README.md

 #### Customizing

-Any ruby files in `~/.ledger_web/lib` will be loaded at startup so you can define your own classes, modules, whatever you want.
-In addition, you can put [Sequel migrations](http://sequel.rubyforge.org/rdoc/files/doc/migration_rdoc.html) in `~/.ledger_web/migrate` and they'll get applied as necessary at startup.
+You can put [Sequel migrations](http://sequel.rubyforge.org/rdoc/files/doc/migration_rdoc.html) in `~/.ledger_web/migrate` and they'll get applied as necessary at startup.

 #### Hooks